aaduggan/open-space-game-sandbox/CONTRIBUTING.md

 4. [Update](https://gist.github.com/gitaarik/8735255#keeping-your-submodules-up-to-date) sub-modules in Studio
 3. [Create a new branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) in the Assets fork with the format 'issue#{issue-id}-{your-github-user}' _(ie issue#167-aaduggan)_
 5. Make any changes or additions to your new branch under the Studio's Asset sub-module starting at **"./Assets/Internal/"**
-    * Make sure to both your clone and [fork](https://help.github.com/articles/syncing-a-fork/) in sync with the original repositories
+    * Make sure to keep both your clone and [fork](https://help.github.com/articles/syncing-a-fork/) in sync with the original repositories
     * If you find that you need help with implementation, ask to have the "Help Wanted" label added to the issue as well as seeking others on the [Discord](https://discord.gg/zk3NZEc) server
 6. Commit changes to your branch on the Asset repository (**not** the Studio repository)
 6. When finished, submit a [Pull Request](https://help.github.com/articles/about-pull-requests/) that includes just the changes in the Issue.